kframework/c-semantics/README.md

 Running `PROFILE=1 ./a.out` will record which rules of the semantics are exercised during the evaluation of a program.
-The program executes as normal, but this additional information is recorded in an SQLite database `maudeProfileDB.sqlite` in your current directory.
+The program executes as normal, but this additional information is recorded in an SQLite database `kccProfileDB.sqlite` in your current directory.
 You can access the information by running queries against the database.
 Some sample queries are provided by the `query-kcc-prof` script, and can be executed with, e.g.,
 ```